badalmer/Generative-Painting/SVG_VectorBend/README.md

 ***
 **Draw**

 This is where the magic happens.
-This program is essentially translating a vector file into a String, or series of characters.
-It skips the first 30 lines of the selected file in order to prevent corruption.
-Then, based on the value of [*corLevel*](https://github.com/badalmer/Generative-Painting/blob/5bee838fa1bce13befae92b5a9f31e4a35a75e15/SVG_VectorBend/SVG_VectorBend.pde#L16), cycles through each character looking for a random number (between 10 and 150).
+This program is essentially translating a vector file into a [String](https://p5js.org/reference/#/p5/string), or series of characters.
+It will skip the first 30 lines of the selected file in order to prevent corruption.
+Then, based on the value of [*corLevel*](https://github.com/badalmer/Generative-Painting/blob/5bee838fa1bce13befae92b5a9f31e4a35a75e15/SVG_VectorBend/SVG_VectorBend.pde#L16), it will cycle through each character looking for a random number (between 10 and 150).
 Once found, it then replaces this number with another number (between 0 and 500).
-This section can be modified however, I’ve found an aesthetic sweet spot here.
+This section can be modified; however, I’ve found an aesthetic sweet spot here.

 ***
 **Recolor**